mohzameer/podpdf-be/ENDPOINTS.md

 - `next_token` (string, optional): Pagination token from previous response.
 - `status` (string, optional): Filter by status.
 Values: `"queued"`, `"processing"`, `"completed"`, `"failed"`, `"timeout"`, or omit for all.
 - `job_type` (string, optional): Filter by job type.
 Values: `"quick"`, `"long"`, or omit for all.
-- `truncated` (boolean, optional): Filter by truncation status. `true` to show only truncated jobs, `false` for non-truncated, omit for all.
+- `truncated` (boolean, optional): Filter by truncation status.
+Note: Truncation is no longer performed; this field is kept for backward compatibility and will always be `false` for new jobs. `true` to show only jobs with `truncated: true` (legacy), `false` for non-truncated, omit for all.

 ### 4.3 Response